NiNjA-CodE/feinote/bash-it-analysis.md

 ##the process of the install script

-* all those process can be understood by analyse 'install.sh'
+* all those process can be understood by analysing 'install.sh'
 * first step: backup the origin ` bash_profile` to`~/.bash_profile.bak`
 * copy `/bash_it/template/bash_profile.template.bash` to replace the origin `~/.bash_profile`
 * prompt with options to user